Azure/aace/end-to-end-solutions/kma/readme.md

 [LINK TO MAIN LANDING PAGE](http://aka.ms/kma) | [LINK TO SOURCE CODE](https://github.com/Azure/AIPlatform/tree/master/end-to-end-solutions/kma/src) | [LINK TO CUSTOM DEPLOYMENT](http://aka.ms/kmadeployment)

-The solution includes the most popular features of the previous Microsoft Cognitive Search demos (LINKS), as well as a set of new important features and capabilities - use it with your own data, customizable UI (graph visualization, colors, logos for white-labeling), facets filtering of unwanted terms, and many more (see below for a full list)!
+The solution includes the most popular features of the previous Microsoft Cognitive Search demos, like [JFK](https://jfk-demo.azurewebsites.net/#/), as well as a set of new important features and capabilities - use it with your own data, customizable UI (graph visualization, colors, logos for white-labeling), facets filtering of unwanted terms, and many more (see below for a full list)!

 New features/capabilities of KMA v1.0: